 Periodic refers to ongoing training on a recurring basis.
 It is not a one-time event.
 Periodic training can occur on a set cadence, or it can vary over the course a training cycle.
-Many organisations find that they are training on their most critical topics every 12 to 24 months, offering a refresher or burst learning in an off year.
-For secondary risks areas, many organisations train every 18 to 36 months but communicate regularly about these areas and offer frequent but less extensive training solutions.
+Many organizations find that they are training on their most critical topics every 12 to 24 months, offering a refresher or burst learning in an off year.
+For secondary risks areas, many organizations train every 18 to 36 months but communicate regularly about these areas and offer frequent but less extensive training solutions.

-It has long been the position of the Equal Employment Opportunity Commission that employers should provide employees and managers with periodic training.8 And in Romano v.
-U-Haul International, punitive damages were available because the employer did not have "an active mechanism for renewing employees' awareness of the policies through...specific education programmes."
+Periodic training for managers has been the law in California since AB1825 was adopted.8 It has also long been the position of the Equal Employment Opportunity Commission that employers should provide employees and managers with periodic training.9 And in Romano v.
+U-Haul International, punitive damages were available because the employer did not have "an active mechanism for renewing employees' awareness of the policies through...specific education programs."
 In fact, periodic training is becoming the norm rather than the exception in the broader compliance space.